 May I Kiss You On the Lips, Miss Sandra? looks hilarious.
 This is one of those sneaky gay books that end up on my les/etc book stacks and then attracts a skeptical look from me.
 The cover, the back blurb, and the Amazon reviews don’t mention any queerness… but that’s exactly why I made a lesbian book blog.
 Because some fly under the radar.
 This is the memoir of a queer celebrity comedian, Sandra Bernhard.
 The internet can’t decide if she’s lesbian, bisexual, pansexual, or something else, but that’s good enough for me.
-Plus the cover is awesome.

-I’m looking forward to Boots of Leather, Slippers of Gold because is lesbian history.
+I’m looking forward to Boots of Leather, Slippers of Gold because it’s lesbian history.
 I was never too interested in history in school, but queer history is different.
 It’s particularly relevant to me.
 The fights they started, we’re still fighting.
 This one seems particularly fascinating because it’s so tightly focused (Buffalo, NY, 1930s-1960s) and because it’s gathered from oral histories of 45 women.

 I’ve heard great things about Nicole Conn’s Claire of the Moon, though I haven’t read it yet, so it’s not surprising that I picked up Passion’s Shadow.
 It sounds like it will be a mystery and (steamy?) romance story and seems to have gotten good reviews, so I hope I like it.